 We are a leading global investor in sustainable infrastructure.
 We deliver competitive returns for institutional investors and measurable positive impact for the countries, cities, and communities in which we operate.
 Our global experience, operational knowhow and strong culture allow us to create global sustainability leaders.
-We invest behind global themes with a focus on Energy Infrastructure, Long Life Infrastructure, Digital Infrastructure, Private Equity and Real Estate.
-We do it at scale, and have been doing so for decades.
-Since inception, we have raised circa US\$25 billion to invest for a better tomorrow.
+We invest behind global themes with a focus on Energy Infrastructure, Long Life Infrastructure, Digital Infrastructure, and Real Estate.
+We do it at scale and have been doing so for decades.
+Since inception, we have raised circa US\$26 billion of commitments from investors to invest for a better tomorrow and currently have over US16 billion of assets under management.

 We are a signatory to the United Nations backed Principles for Responsible Investment (UNPRI), an investor initiative developed by the UNEP FI and the UN Global Compact.
-We have consistently been awarded the highest rating score in the UN Principles for Responsible Investment (PRI) independent assessment.
+We have consistently been awarded a high score in the UN Principles for Responsible Investment (PRI) independent assessment.